 Are insurance claim payments taxable?

 Usually no. Most payouts are restorative and not considered taxable income.
+Exceptions can apply when a payout exceeds your tax basis in an asset or includes punitive damages.

 Can I deduct annual premiums paid upfront?

-Can I deduct both commercial auto insurance and mileage?
+Can I deduct both Commercial Auto Insurance and mileage?

 No. If you choose the IRS standard mileage rate, insurance premiums can't be deducted separately.